home-assistant/home-assistant.io/source/_integrations/tailwind.markdown

 ha_integration_type: device
 ---

-The Tailwind integration can integration [Tailwind](https://gotailwind.com/) garage door controllers directly, fully local.
+The Tailwind integration integrates [Tailwind](https://gotailwind.com/) garage door controllers fully locally.

 This integration has been tested with the following Tailwind devices: